dustinsand/hex-arch-kotlin-spring-boot/README.md

 # Project Description

 Used to explain the project structure for a microservice using a hexagonal architecture with Kotlin and Spring Boot.
+The architecture encourages a separation of concerns through layers of responsibility.
 The sample code is intentionally simple in order to focus on how to structure the packages for a hexagonal architecture.

 # Objective Of This Architecture